Tiramisioux/cinemate/README.md

 For running Cinemate manually from the cli type `cinemate`.
 This will also display extensive logging which can be useful when configuring and testing buttons and switches.

-### Adjust config.txt for different sensors:
+### Adjusting config.txt for different sensors:

 ```
 sudo nano /boot/firmware/config.txt
 ```

 Uncomment the section for the sensor being used, and make sure to comment out the others.
+Reboot the Pi for changes to take effect.

 Cinemate is compatible with Raspberry Pi HQ camera (imx477), Global Shutter camera (imx296), OneInchEye (imx283), StarlightEye (imx585) and Arducam imx519.

 ### External monitoring

+To view on phone or other device, connect the phone to:

+Wifi `CinePi`
+password `11111111`.

-To view on phone or other device, connect the phone to wifi Cinepi, password 11111111.
-In phones browser, navigate to cinepi.local:5000.
-A clean feed is available at cinepi.local:8000.
+In web browser, navigate to `cinepi.local:5000`.
+A clean feed (without GUI) is available at `cinepi.local:8000/stream`.

 ### Recording